Your Moroccan Home away from Home

 Snapshots of our cozy stays and vibrant surf life

 Breakfast is included with all room types (Private, Semi-Private, Dorm) booked as part of our surf camp packages.
 For the Luxury Villa, it is self-catered, but we can arrange a private chef or daily breakfast delivery for an additional fee.
+Moroccan breakfasts are generous msemen, honey, amlou, eggs, fresh fruit, mint tea, and coffee.

 How close are the accommodations to the beach?

-Do you provide towels?
+Do you provide towels and surf equipment?

 Contact